NullDesk/nullmailer/README.md

 Attachments can added to a `MailMessage` as either a collection of file paths, or a Dictionary of file names and Streams.

 ## <a name="advanced"></a>Advanced Topics

+### <a name="safetymailer"></a>Safety Mailer

+A safety mailer is a proxy for another `IMailer` type.
+It replaces the recipient email address for all messages being delivered to a pre-configured setting supplied to the proxy.

+This is intended for DEV/TEST deployements where you want to enable real email, but want to ensure that all messages are delivered to a fake recipient address instead of a real user.

+Since this is a proxy mailer, it can be used to wrap any kine of `IMailer`.

+Example: Simple instantiation

+         var mailerSettings = new SendGridMailerSettings
+         {
+             ApiKey = "123",
+             FromDisplayName = "Person Name",
+             FromEmailAddress = "someone@toast.com",
+             IsSandboxMode = false
+         };
+         var safetySettings = new SafetyMailerSettings()
+         {
+             SafeRecipientEmailAddress = "safe@nowhere.com"
+         };
+         using (var mailer = new SafetyMailer<SendGridMailer>(new SendGridMailer(mailerSettings), safetySettings))
+         {
+             mailer.CreateMessage(b => b
+                .Subject("Message for %name%")
+                .And.To("recipient@toast.com").WithDisplayName("Recipient Name")
+                .And.ForBody()
+                    .WithHtml(htmlContentString)
+                    .AndPlainText(textContentString)
+                .And.WithSubstitutions(replacementVariablesDictionary)
+                .And.WithAttachments(attachmentFileNamesList)
+                .Build());

+             await mailer.SendAllAsync(CancellationToken.None);
+         }

+There are overloads for both mailer factory and dependency injection extensions for safety mailer.

+Example: DI Safety Mailer with SendGrid

+    services.AddSafetyMailer(safetyMailerSettings, mailerSettings);

+Example: Factory Safety Mailer with MailKit

+    Mail.AddSafetyMailer(safetyMailerSettings, mkSmtpMailerSettings);

+Example: DI Safety Mailer with a custom mailer

+    services.AddSafetyMailer<MyMailer, MyMailerSettings>(safetyMailerSettings, myMailerSettings);

+Example: Factory Safety Mailer with a custom mailer

+    Mail.Register<SafetyMailer<MyMailer>, SafetyMailerSettings, MyMailer, MyMailerSettings>(safetyMailerSettings, myMailerSettings);

 ### <a name="ilogger"></a>Logging with ILogger